 Tell us about your TEFL experience, do you feel it prepared you to teach in Thailand?

-I was still in my final year of college when I booked the internship, so I was anxious about not having enough time to complete the course, but once I got started, it was so simple to check in and keep working on it without feeling rushed.
-I was concerned at first that I would not be prepared for being in a classroom with no prior experience, but I was pleasantly surprised by how thorough the course was, especially given that it was one of the shorter courses available, and when I finished it, I felt much more at ease.
-However, there is still a significant transition from an online course to a classroom setting, and our Thai agency excelled at bridging this gap.
+I was still in my final year of college when I booked the internship.
+I was anxious about not having enough time to complete the course.
+But once I got started, it was so simple to check in and keep working on it without feeling rushed.
+I was concerned at first that I would not be prepared for being in a classroom with no prior experience.
+But I was pleasantly surprised by how thorough the course was.
+Especially given that it was one of the shorter courses available, and when I finished it, I felt much more at ease.
+However, there is still a significant transition from an online course to a classroom setting.
+Luckily, our Thai agency excelled at bridging this gap.

 We attended an orientation session with other ‘new’ teachers after landing in Thailand, where they offered us classroom-based scenarios and walked us through all we needed to know.
 I arrived late in Thailand and missed the original orientation, but there was a smaller one for me and other latecomers, so no one was left in the dark.
 Despite all of your preparation, your first time in a classroom will always be your first time in a classroom, and I discovered that this was the best way to get adjusted to it.
 Everyone has a unique style and process, and the best way to discover yours is to experiment.
 Having met other teachers at orientation and having other foreign teachers in the school was beneficial in this regard because we were able to share notes and offer each other advice.

-I taught 23 classes per week, which was a manageable workload that allowed me plenty of time to finish lesson plans and grading; nevertheless, even when we weren’t in the classroom, we still had a full day at school.
+I taught 23 classes per week, which was a manageable workload that allowed me plenty of time to finish lesson plans and grading.
+Nevertheless, even when we weren’t in the classroom, we still had a full day at school.
 We had to check in by 8.15 a.m. every day and couldn’t leave until 4 p.m.
-We spent any time we weren’t teaching in the classroom at the office with all of the other foreign language teachers, the most of whom were Thai.
-We had our own desks where we completed our lesson planning and grading, and we were available to any student who had any questions or needed help.
-Every day, we had an hour for lunch during which we could leave the school and eat in one of our town’s restaurants, which we did frequently, but the school’s canteen was delicious and reasonably priced, so I ate there most of the time and either ate in the teacher’s lounge or returned to the office.
+We spent any time we weren’t teaching in the classroom at the office with all of the other foreign language teachers.
+There, we had our own desks where we completed our lesson planning and grading.
+We were also available to any student who had any questions or needed help.
+Every day, we had an hour for lunch.
+The school’s canteen was delicious and reasonably priced, so I ate there most of the time and either ate in the teacher’s lounge or returned to the office.

-Weekends were always free, with the exception of one or two instances when we had to represent the school at various events, and there were several Buddhist holidays that meant no classes and were usually celebrated by the entire school in some manner, which was a lot of fun.
-So, like all the other instructors, we had full school days, but our workload was relatively doable during that time, so I focused on getting planning and other things done during that time, leaving my evenings and weekends open.
-Obviously, the workload increased or decreased at different times, but as long as you stay on top of things, you’ll never be under too much stress.
+Weekends were always free, with the exception of one or two instances when we had to represent the school at various events.
+There were several Buddhist holidays that meant no classes and were usually celebrated by the entire school in some manner, which was a lot of fun.
+So, like all the other instructors, we had full school days.
+But our workload was relatively doable during that time.
+So I focused on getting planning and other things done during that time, leaving my evenings and weekends open.
+Obviously, the workload increased or decreased at different times.
+But as long as you stay on top of things, you’ll never be under too much stress.

 What was life like outside the classroom, did you have time to travel around Thailand?

 Overall, living in Thailand is a fairly relaxed experience.
 After school, we usually spent our time relaxing, going to the gym, watching movies, or playing basketball.
-We went out to supper with fellow instructors around once a week and had a few favorite restaurants.
+We went out to supper with fellow instructors around once a week and had a few favourite restaurants.
 Even on many weekends, we didn’t travel far and instead focused on exploring our local area on our bikes.
-I was fortunate in that I was only 2 hours from Bangkok, which is a small amount of time in such a large country.
+I was fortunate in that I was only 2 hours from Bangkok.
 In comparison, some other teachers would be forced to fly to get there.
 So I took advantage of it a few times and spent the weekend in the city, getting to know it rather well.

-Because there were so many of us teachers working for the same agency at the same time, we all knew each other and had comparable work schedules.
-We took vacations away on long weekends and traveled a bit or just visited each other’s hometowns, which was a great chance to experience more of the country.
-I postponed a lot of my trips till after the school semester ended because I was freer and felt like I could take my time more then, and many other instructors did the same.
+Because there were so many of us teachers working for the same agency, we all knew each other and had comparable work schedules.
+We took vacations away on long weekends and travelled a bit or just visited each other’s hometowns.
+This was a great chance to experience more of the country.
+I postponed a lot of my trips till after the school semester ended because I was freer and felt like I could take my time more, and many other instructors did the same.
 I don’t think there was much I didn’t see in the 5 months I was there, and I certainly don’t regret missing anything because it offers me an excuse to return and see it again.

 I didn’t expect to meet the individuals I did or form the friendships that I did.
-As I said before, practically all of the teachers who joined the agency at the same time knew each other and we spent a lot of time together.
-I was also fortunate in that I was living with three other guys with and who I instantly clicked and did everything with for the next five months.
-There’s something about sharing an experience like that that draws people closer together, and it’s great that we’re still in touch and have more places to explore in the future.
-I knew I’d meet people before I arrived, and we even set up a Facebook page months before we traveled to get to know each other a little better, but it’s not until you’re there that you really get to know people.
-When teaching overseas, you’ll be thrown out of your comfort zone sooner or later, but it’s wonderful to have others who are going through the same thing to share notes with, so you’re never truly alone.
+We spent a lot of time together.
+I was also fortunate in that I was living with three other guys with who I instantly clicked.
+We did everything for the next five months.
+There’s something about sharing an experience like that that draws people closer together.
+It’s great that we’re still in touch and have more places to explore in the future.
+We even set up a Facebook page months before we travelled to get to know each other a little better.
+But it’s not until you’re there that you really get to know people.

 Can you share with us a favourite story from your time teaching in Thailand?